2023 Exploration: Full application guide

 Enter the planned amount of funds to be spent in each category (direct and indirect costs) for each year of the project.
 Contact your research administrator for direction on how much to request for indirect costs.

-- Equity, diversity and inclusion in research design (EDI-RD, referred to as GBA+ in previous Exploration competitions)
+- Equity, diversity and inclusion in research design (EDI in research design)

-Indicate whether EDI considerations are appropriate for the project and whether they have been integrated into the proposed research.
-If the team believes no EDI considerations are applicable to the research design, provide a rationale for this.
-These fields must be completed before your application can be submitted.
-This section must adhere to the requirements for double-anonymous review.
+Indicate if EDI considerations are applicable to the research design of the project, and whether they have been integrated into the methodological approaches as described in the research proposal.
+If the team believes no EDI considerations are applicable to the research design, provide a rationale for this in this section.
+You must complete these fields before your application can be submitted.

 - Certifications, licences and permits

 Answer the questions as they relate to the proposed research project.
 Consult the Requirements for Certain Types of Research for more information or clarification, if needed.
-With the exception of research taking place outdoors, which may require submission of an Impact Assessment at the time of application (follow the instructions in the Portal), no forms or certifications are required at the time of application.
+With the exception of research taking place outdoors, which may require submitting an Impact Assessment Form (Appendix A) as part of your application (follow the instructions in the Portal), no forms or certifications are required at the time of application.
 If you are awarded a grant, the necessary certification requirements must be met in accordance with the Agreement on the Administration of Agency Grants and Awards by Research Institutions.

-- Equity, diversity and inclusion in research practice (EDI-RP, referred to as EDI in previous Exploration competitions)
+- Equity, diversity and inclusion in research practice (EDI in research practice)

-Applications must not include any self-identifying information about members of the research team in the EDI-RP section, but you may include information that reveals team members’ affiliations, including departments, lab groups, etc. Focus on the team’s commitment to EDI, not on its EDI profile.
-See NFRF’s Best Practices in Equity, Diversity and Inclusion in Research guide for more details.
+Applications must not include any self-identifying information about the research team, including in the EDI in research practice section, but you may include information that reveals their affiliations, including departments, lab groups, etc. Focus on the team’s commitment to EDI, not on its EDI profile.
+See NFRF’s Best Practices in Equity, Diversity and Inclusion in Research guide for details.

-Applicants may draw on institutional EDI policies and practices where these exist, but they must be tailored to the particular context of the fields and teams involved.
-Applicants are encouraged to be specific and concise.
+Applicants may draw on institutional EDI policies and practices where these exist, but this information must be tailored to the particular context of the fields and teams involved in the project.
+Applicants should concisely describe concrete EDI practices specific to the project.

-- information about the team’s specific circumstances related to EDI, including identification of structural biases that could affect members of underrepresented groups (character limit: 2,500);
+- information about the team’s (including trainees’) specific circumstances related to EDI, including identification of structural biases that could affect members of underrepresented groups (character limit: 2,500);

-- the best practices that will be applied for each of the following elements (character limit: 250):
+- the best practices that will be applied for each of the following (character limit: 250):

 - team composition and recruitment processes;